grodarte/phase-1-project/README.md

 The filter feature is designed to allow the user to filter the displayed characters by episode.
 The filter feature contains a dropdown which includes all exisiting episodes.
 When an episode is selected by the user, a GET request is initiated and the corresponding "cast" of that episode is displayed on the page.

+## API Access

+The API can be accessed by visiting the [Rick and Morty API](https://github.com/afuh/rick-and-morty-api).
+Here you will be able to access more information regarding the API documentation, its authors, and how to support the project.

 ## License

 The API is open source and uses a BSD license.